Nitish-McQueen/Spectrum-Internship/README.md

-The solution of task is in the Solution.ipynb file.
+The solution of task is in the Solution1.ipynb file.